Ihad to think very carefully about this list of personal growth/self-development books!

 Read if: You are interested in freeing yourself from negativity.
 This is probably the book I have given away the most times.
 The letting go technique is a mechanism of surrender which you can just use as life happens.

 When Everything Changes, Change Everything: In a Time of Turmoil, a Pathway to Peace, Neale Donald Walsch

 Read if: You have just been through or going through a huge unsettling change.

 The Places that Scare You: A Guide to Fearlessness in Difficult Times, Pema Chodron

 Read if: You want a life-changing approach to showing up with the challenges in your life.

 Radical Acceptance: Embracing Your Life With the Heart of a Buddha, Tara Brach

 Read if: You want to learn how to love and accept yourself more.
 See also this guide I wrote to some of my favorite exercises from the book.

 Creating on Purpose: The Spiritual Technology of Manifesting Through the Chakras, Anodea Judith

-Read if: You want to understand what Eastern philosophy says about the stages of manifestation which we all go through to realize our highest aspirations.
-Whether we’re manifesting a start up, a book, a painting, a relationship, or even just a habit – and whether we’re aware of it or not – we progress through the seven stages, or get stuck at a particular stage.
+Read if: You want a different perspective on how to realize your highest aspirations.
+Eastern philosophy says there are seven stages to manifesting anything – whether it’s a start up, a book, a painting, a relationship, or even just a habit.
 Read this article for an idea of what the book is all about.